BCODMO/documentation_external/docs/source/DOC_Contribute.rst

 NSF Designated Program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A. An NSF designated program describes a large coordinated research program.
-Such programs usually
+A. An NSF designated program describes a large coordinated research program, which usually
    encompass one or more projects.
 Examples of such programs include U.S. JGOFS, GLOBEC, U.S. OCB and GEOTRACES.
    They are different from the NSF Programs Biological Oceanography and Chemical Oceanography.